wagtail/wagtail/docs/reference/settings.rst

   WAGTAIL_WORKFLOW_CANCEL_ON_PUBLISH = True

 This determines whether publishing a page with an ongoing workflow will cancel the workflow (if true) or leave the workflow unaffected (false).
+Disabling this could be useful if your site has long, multi-step workflows, and you want to be able to publish urgent page updates while the workflow continues to provide less urgent feedback.